setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/index.md

 **Documents**: `index.md` (Front end section and section 4.2), `pwaFirst.md`, `constantUpgrade.md`

 `index.md` lists IE11 as the minimum supported browser in two places.
-Internet Explorer 11 reached end-of-life in June 2022 and is not supported by any current version of Angular, PWA standards, or modern web APIs.
+Internet Explorer 11 reached end-of-life in June 2022 and is not supported by any current version of Angular, PWA standards or modern web APIs.
 This directly conflicts with `pwaFirst.md` (PWA requires modern browsers) and `constantUpgrade.md` (constant dependency upgrades).
 The IE11 requirement should be removed and replaced with a modern baseline browser definition.